 Figure-6.45.1-1 5GS notify the change of network information (QoS) to UE

 For the non-mobility case, the change of QoS will be delivered to UE via NAS message (e.g. PDU Session modification request).

+The Change of QoS is awared by SMF using existing QoS Notification control defined in sub-clause 5.7.2.4 in TS 23.501:

+For QoS flow with non-AQP, “GFBR can no longer be guaranteed” for a QoS flow

+For QoS flow with AQP, Change in the QoS parameters (i.e. 5QI, GFBR, MFBR) for a QoS flow.

 The SMF can notify other network information and UE reacts accordingly using the same mechanism as change of QoS.